PERSONAL INSURANCE

 PERSONAL UMBRELLA

-Additional liability protection above home, auto, rental property and other scheduled personal exposures, subject to underwriting and policy wording.
+Additional liability protection above home, auto, rental property and other scheduled personal exposures.
+Personal umbrella limits should be reviewed alongside underlying policy structure and household risk profile.

 VALUABLES

-Jewelry, watches, fine art, collectibles, sports memorabilia, comic cards, trading cards, cameras, instruments and scheduled personal property.
+Jewelry, watches, fine art, collectibles, sports memorabilia, trading cards, cameras, instruments and scheduled personal property.
+Standard homeowners sublimits are often not enough for high-value items.

 RENTAL PROPERTY

-Multiple homes in multiple states, trusts, LLCs, family offices, advisors and customers who need a single agency relationship for coordination.
+Multiple homes in multiple states, trusts, LLCs, family offices, advisors and customers who need a single agency relationship for household coordination, documentation and annual review.

 INTERACTIVE HOUSEHOLD REVIEW

-CLICK THE HOUSEHOLD PROFILE TO SEE WHAT SHOULD BE REVIEWED
+CLICK YOUR HOUSEHOLD PROFILE TO SEE WHAT SHOULD BE REVIEWED

 Personal insurance changes based on the household profile.
 Select the situation that looks closest and use the panel to organize the review.